nima3333/TROP0DS-Wows-Analyzer/old_version/README.md

-# Nima's Wows Analyser
+# Wows Analyser

 This application aims to provide live games statistics (players stats in particular) for World of Warships.

-It's a local webserver, so you just need python and a browser to run it.
+It's a local webserver (Flask), so you just need python and a browser to run it.

 ## Installation